 Memorable Manitobans: Charles Nolin (1837-1907)

-Born at St. Boniface in 1837, son of Augustin Nolin and Hélène-Anne Cameron, he was educated by Bishop Provencher.
+Born at St. Boniface on 2 May 1837, son of Augustin Nolin and Hélène-Anne Cameron, he was educated by Bishop Provencher.
 He worked as merchant and trader until the outbreak of the resistance in 1869.
 He was sent by Louis Riel, on 4 December 1869, to William McDougall with a list of rights demanded by Riel’s Provisional Government.

 In early 1870, he was elected a delegate from Ste.
 Anne des Chênes to the Convention of Forty, at which he opposed Louis Riel on several occasions, ultimately voting against the establishment of Red River as a separate province.
 He was subsequently elected to the Assembly that was to govern provisionally, but was soon arrested by Riel.
 Nolin attempted to gain the leadership of the Métis after Riel’s exile.

-He died near Battleford, Saskatchewan on 28 January 1907 and was buried in the St. Boniface Cathedral Cemetery.
+He died near Battleford, Saskatchewan on 28 January 1907 and was buried there.

 “Pioneer’s death,” Manitoba Free Press, 23 November 1907, page 10.

 Pioneers and Early Citizens of Manitoba, Winnipeg: Manitoba Library Association, 1971.

 We thank Oliver Bernuetz (Legislative Library of Manitoba) for providing additional information used here.